hhblaze/DBreeze/Documentation/LLM/DBreeze4LLM_003.md

 ## 11. Working with the Text Search Layer

-**Context for LLM:** DBreeze has an integrated, highly optimized Text Search Engine based on a Word Aligned Bitmap Index (WABI).
+DBreeze has an integrated, highly optimized Text Search Engine based on a Word Aligned Bitmap Index (WABI).
 It maps words to a bitmap of internal document IDs.
 It is used not only for full-text search but also as a **high-speed multi-parameter search engine** (for tags, categories, geohashes, etc.) without needing complex relational tables.

 ### Core Concepts
 *   **External ID:** Documents are identified by a `byte[]` ID provided by the user (usually a primary key converted via `.To_8_bytes_array_BigEndian()`).